Lake Mead: Drought and water usage issues

+In February 2025, climatologists confirmed that although Lakes Mead and Powell are in better shape than they had been in recent years, they are still only about 35% full–a crisis situation.

 Anthropological role in forensics

 Severe drought lowers the level of the lake, affording social anthropologists opportunities to study indigenous dwellings that were previously submerged.
 Meanwhile, their forensic colleagues are routinely called in whenever relatively contemporary remains of people are revealed, to investigate scientifically who the deceased might have been in life, how they died, and how their bodies got to the lake.
 For example, the 2020–2023 North American drought caused a series of unexplained human remains to be revealed, prompting speculation about how many more will be discovered as the water level recedes.
 However, this is not the first time such mysteries have surfaced at Lake Mead: